Tafuna High School: Athletics

 The warrior's football program has come a long way in reaching its own milestones as well as making history.
 In 2007-2013, the team became the first and only ASHSAA football 5-peat champions in the JV division and were the Varsity football back-to-back champions after defeating Samoana High School in a lopsided 44-6 win in the 2013-14 Varsity football championship.
-Tafuna was once again at the top of the JV league after defeating Marist to become 4-peat champs in the 2021-22 football season and back-to-back champs in the 2024-25 season.
+Tafuna’s was once again at the top of the JV league after defeating Marist to become 4-peat champs in the 2021-22 football season and back-to-back champs in the 2024-25 season.
 Tafuna clinched its first 3-peat Varsity football championship title in 2022-23, and became the second team ever to earn a Varsity 4-peat championship in the 2023-24 season.
-This year, Tafuna's Varsity football program made history in ASHSAA by becoming the first and only 5-peat Varsity champions after defeating Leone once again in the 2024-25 Varsity Football championship, in a rare and dominating shutout score of 40-0.
+Tafuna's Varsity football program made history in ASHSAA by becoming the first and only 5-peat Varsity champions after defeating Leone once again in the 2024-25 Varsity Football championship, in a rare and dominating shutout score of 40-0.
+In the 2025-2026 ASHSAA Varsity Football Championship, the Tafuna Warriors dominated the Fagaitua Vikings 46-6 to become 6-peat Varsity football champions, a historic first in ASHSAA football history.
+Tafuna’s JV football team were also champions in the 2025-2026 season, becoming 3-peat JV champions following a 12-6 victory over Leone.